hadi16/GamesForTheBlind/README.md

 ## Features

 **Self-Contained Program:**
-This program is not internet dependent and only uses libraries contained in version 12 of Oracle's Java Developement Kit.
+This program is not internet dependent and only uses libraries contained in version 12 of Oracle's Java Development Kit.

 **Software GUI (Frontend):** The frontend of the software consists of Java Swing components.
 It serves as a visual representation of the current game state, with the game state being updated as the game is played.